Which is the best

 The K-21 is

 production commenced in 2008.
-Approximately 900 vehicles are planned
+Approximately 900 vehicles were planned

 to be built.
-It is claimed that the K-21 is twice cheaper to build
+It is claimed that the K-21 is twice cheaper to produce

 comparing with American

-of the K-21 armor is still secret.
+of the K-21 armor is still kept in secret.
 It is assumed that this IFV has

 multi-layer armor with glass fiber, ceramic and aluminum alloy.
 It

-rounds. he K-21 can be also fitted with
+rounds.
+The K-21 can be also fitted with

 active protection system, similar to that used on the South